UCL/takeout-app-macos/README.md

 ## Installation

-Download and move to `/Applications` folder.
-It runs on MacOS Monterey 12.4.
+Download, unzip, and move package to `/Applications` folder.
+Application runs on MacOS Monterey 12.4.

 ## Usage